scaleffi/springmann_team_website/data.md

   Project members: SC, MS
   Project contact: [SC](mailto:sebastiano.caleffi@lshtm.ac.uk)

   The most up-to-date versions of the data, scripts, and instructions on how to run the dashboard will always be available at its dedicated [repository](https://github.com/scaleffi/shiny_diet_env).
-Please visit the repository if you need to make    sure the data you are accessing is the most up-to-date, as the links below are static and updated only sporadically.
-If you are unsure about what this means and need clarifications, email the project contact.
+If you are not familiar with GitHub, email the project contact.

   Download here the data used to generate the dashboard: